Structural Bioinformatics & Structure-Based Drug Design

 Earlier blog posts at SARomics Biostructures site

-How structural biology is helping drug discovery?
+How is structural biology helping drug discovery?

 Applying structural biology methods requires many different skills and often a lot of experience.
 A structural biology services company built around a technology platform brings together people with the experience and skills required to run a drug discovery project.